Archaeological Study Collection

 The Archaeological Study Collection

 The American Academy in Rome maintains a small but varied collection of archaeological artifacts available for study.
-Information about these artifacts can be found in the Archaeological Study Collection database.
+Information about these artifacts can be found in the Archaeological Study Collection of the Academy's Digital Humanities Center.

 For more information or to schedule an appointment to view the collection, contact Valentina Follo, Curator.